sesiii/Development_Projects/TODO_Flask/README.md

 # todo

-This is a Flask application s
+This is a Flask application
 ## Installation

 Clone the repository: